LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

       The West and East regions are the primary revenue drivers for Superstore Inc., collectively accounting for over 60% of total sales.
 The Central and South regions, while contributing significantly, represent smaller portions of the overall sales pie.

-  -  Are there any regions that are underperforming in terms of sales, and why might that be the case?
+  -  <b>Are there any regions that are underperforming in terms of sales, and why might that be the case?</b>
       -  Based on sales volume, the South and Central regions are comparatively underperforming.
 The "why" for underperformance is multi-faceted and could stem from:
         - <b>Market Saturation/Competition:</b> Higher competition or a more saturated market in these regions could limit sales growth.